-A popular model by a top manufacturer that has a sturdy build.
+A popular model with a sturdy build by a top manufacturer.
 Easy to use.
 Regulates temperature extremely well.

 Cord is relatively short compared to those on other models.

 Has a very simple design that makes it extremely easy to use.
 Temperature dial has variable heat settings for different cooking needs.
-Lightweight and and portable; price is appealing, too.
+Lightweight and portable.
+Price is appealing, too.

 Somewhat underpowered compared to pricier models, so it takes a little time to heat up and cook.

 Burner plates heat up quickly.
 Price is budget-friendly for a two-burner model.
 Combination of stainless steel and smooth burner surfaces for a modern look.

 Some pots and pans slide around on the smooth surface.
 Some reports of faulty units.

 Knobs stay cool.
 Portable and easy to use.
 Feet on the bottom prevent sliding.
 Consumes little space in the kitchen.

 Water takes longer to boil than it would on a regular stovetop.